LeDataSciFi/ledatascifi-2024/_sources/content/about/gradeoverview.md

 I've really enjoyed this in past years, and look forward to seeing what everyone comes up with!

-See the [project description page](../assignments/project) for more.
+See the final project description page in the assignments section of the site for more.

 ```
 ````